CLFlix/KuroBot/README.md

 ## Commands

+### !cmds

+The same as the classic "!commands" command, but purposely called `!cmds` to not trigger Nightbot or any other bots' "!commands" command.
+This will send a message in chat with a simple listing of all the commands available.
+If the amount of commands get too much for this, I'll try to find another way to make this a useful command without it being too cluttered.

 ### !np

 `!np` is the well-known command where you can ask the bot what map the streamer is currently playing!
 This will show you an output like this: